Rationale

 - Explore and represent patterns within numbers up to 10, including evens and odds, double facts and how quantities can be distributed equally.

-At Parklands, we have written our curriculum to support children to achieve in maths in Reception using the new WRH small steps curriculum and resources, which map lessons progressively building through the year in line with the rest of school.
+At Parklands, we have written our curriculum to support children to achieve in maths in Reception using NCETM’s Mastering Number.
+This scheme ensures that children leave Reception with a firm foundation in mathematics.
 This feeds into whole school teaching and ensures progression when children move to Year One.
 Children have daily maths sessions as well as lots of opportunity to explore and develop key maths skills during their independent play or focused activities supported by an adult.

 Impact

 The impact of having a well-structured, well-taught maths curriculum is strongly seen at the end of Key Stage 1 where children have consistently been achieving good results in mathematics on National Standard Assessment Tests.
-In Year 4 pupils achieve scores slightly above both regional and national averages in the multiplication check.
+In Year 4 pupils usually achieve scores above both regional and national averages in the multiplication check.
+End of KS2 maths outcomes have shown strong improvement over time.
+Following a starting point of 40% in 2023, attainment rose significantly to 67% in 2024.
+While the 2025 result of 49% reflects some variation between cohorts, it remains above the 2023 baseline and demonstrates that improvements in maths attainment are being built upon over time.

 Termly Pupil Progress Meetings provides opportunities for teachers to discuss the progress of individual children in more depth with the Senior Leadership Team and address any issues with those pupils not making adequate progress.

-The teaching and learning of mathematics is monitored and evaluated by the maths subject lead and SLT through lesson drop ins, talking to pupils and looking regularly at the children’s work.
+The teaching and learning of mathematics is monitored and evaluated by the maths subject lead and SLT through lesson drop ins, talking to pupils and staff and looking regularly at the children’s work.
 The maths subject lead is always available for support and will ensure staff are kept up to date with all the latest developments within the area of mathematics.
+Staff are encouraged to take part in external Maths Hubs CPD every year.

-In lesson observations over time, evidence show that pupils are;
+In lesson observations over time, evidence shows that pupils are:

-- Enthusiastic and confident to talk about maths
+- Enthusiastic and confident when discussing mathematical ideas

-- Using a range of resources to support learning
+- Using a variety of resources effectively to support their understanding

-- Accessing challenges in order to extend their learning beyond fluency and achieve greater depth
+- Accessing challenges that extend their learning beyond fluency and help them achieve greater depth

 - Clear progression through the curriculum